Strata Subdivision Dual Occupancy – Everything You Need to Know

 The process begins with getting a land surveyor to complete a “re-establishing survey”.
 This basically documents your properties land dimensions.

 From there your architect or draftsperson will design your development based on the dimensions determined in the survey.
-They will need to stick to all the relevant planning zone regulations.
+They will need to stick to all the relevant residential planning zone regulations.
 You will need to abide by council requirements too.